ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Interface at the Group Manager {#sec-interface-GM}

-The Group Manager provides the interface defined in {{Section 4.1 of I-D.ietf-ace-key-groupcomm}}, with the additional sub-resources defined from {{ssec-resource-active}} to {{ssec-resource-stale-sids}} of this document.
+The Group Manager provides the interface defined in {{Section 4.1 of RFC9594}}, with the additional sub-resources defined from {{ssec-resource-active}} to {{ssec-resource-stale-sids}} of this document.

 Furthermore, {{ssec-admitted-methods}} provides a summary of the CoAP methods admitted to access different resources at the Group Manager, for nodes with different roles in the group or as non members (REQ11).

-The GROUPNAME segment of the URI path MUST match with the group name specified in the scope entry of the Access Token scope (i.e., 'gname' in {{Section 3.1 of I-D.ietf-ace-key-groupcomm}}) (REQ7).
+The GROUPNAME segment of the URI path MUST match with the group name specified in the scope entry of the Access Token scope (i.e., 'gname' in {{Section 3.1 of RFC9594}}) (REQ7).

 The Resource Type (rt=) Link Target Attribute value "core.osc.gm" is registered in {{iana-rt}} (REQ10), and can be used to describe group-membership resources and its sub-resources at a Group Manager, e.g., by using a link-format document {{RFC6690}}.